MyceliaNetwork/quark.js/README.md

 we expect larger services might want to self-host their own checkout pages.

 `notify` - An object containing the Principal ID as a string and the name of the canister method as a string.

+`notify.principalId` - The Principal ID of the canister that will receive the callback.

-We call this public method when a user completes a transaction.
+`notify.methodName` - We call this public method when a user completes a transaction.
 The Canister will be required to accept or deny each incoming transaction.

-`integrator` - The Principal ID of who Quark should actually send the payment to.
-It is generally recommended to keep this the same as your above notify canister.
+`integrator` - The Quark Account ID of the recipient of the payment.

 **Warning!** This principal must be able to invoke calls against Quark in order to withdraw funds.
 Please use only use a canister, a dfx principal identity, or a Quark user principal unless you are absolutely sure about what you are doing.

 `callback` - A javascript method implemented by the integrator to be invoked by quark.js upon checkout.
-Will be of shape:
+Examples:

 ```json
 { "type": "checkoutComplete", "data": { "result": "Accepted" } }